Effective from 1st April 2022.

 - Employ members (though not for riding) and remunerate them for providing goods and services, on fair terms set by the Committee without the person concerned being present;

 - Pay for reasonable hospitality for visiting teams and guests;

 - Indemnify the Committee and members acting properly in the course of the running of the Club against any liability incurred in the proper running of the Club (but only to the extent of its assets).

 - The Committee will have due regard to the law on disability discrimination and child protection

 - Composition etc -

-- The Committee shall consist of at least 10% of the Club's Membership.
+- The Committee shall consist of at least 10 members or 10% of the Club's Membership, whichever is fewer.

 - The diverse make-up of the Committee should represent where possible the make-up of the Club.